zhen-upup/CRCA/README.md

 | RACE    | The Reading Comprehension Dataset From Examination (RACE) is a collection of reading comprehension materials from English exams for middle and high school students in China, divided into two levels based on grades: junior high and senior high.                                    |

 ### Feature

+The features used for readability assessment in our study are divided into three categories: lexical features, syntactic features, and semantic features.
+These features were extracted from six datasets and used as inputs for training machine learning and deep learning models.

 | Code                 | Description                                          |
 |----------------------|------------------------------------------------------|